 I was snooping around the MoMA shop the other day, killing time while I waited for the President’s motorcade to pass (which kept me captive on 53rd street for a half hour…) when I saw the Vertigo Pendant Lamp from Constance Guisset.
 It is really gasp-worthy.

 Well, I have to say, I am really pleased with how the kitchen turned out.
 Although it is begging for a Saarinen table in the nook in front of that window, I think that the space is pretty good to go.
 And speaking of the window, again: That view!
-Replacing the old window with the new picture window really did… Read more »
+Replacing the old window with the… Read more »

 It should be made clear that, while I am showing all the things I picked for this renovation, I had nothing to do with installing or building or tiling or wiring or painting a single thing.
 The contractor and his amazing team made everything look perfect and complete.
-Part of the trick for me was to make a space that… Read more »
+Part of the trick for me was… Read more »

 It should be made clear that, while I am showing all the things I picked for this renovation, I had nothing to do with installing or building or tiling or wiring or painting a single thing.
 The contractor and his amazing team made everything look perfect and complete.
-I have to say that I really like how these bathrooms turned… Read more »
+I have to say that I really… Read more »

 I work in a business where everyone is afraid to say they are wrong.
 It has a lot to do with egos, but also there is often so much money involved that inevitable mistakes seem unacceptable.
 People pass around blame like they’re playing a game of Hot Potato.
-I get it, however, if the responsibility falls on you, accept it… Read more »
+I get it, however, if the responsibility… Read more »

 I have been wanting some sort of cushion for our Wishbone Chairs for a long time.
 The chairs, which are older than I am, are showing their age, especially in the woven seats (it has proven next to impossible to find someone who can restring with the original paper twine).
-Also, if I am honest with myself, the chairs are… Read more »
+Also, if I am honest… Read more »

 A good trash can is one of those things that can be surprisingly expensive.
 But just how much is too much?
 Which is the super cheap one, the average-but-still-pricy one, and the one that must be lined with diamonds?
 Answer after the jump.
 Xo.
 1. (L)The Perigot. around $500 and up.
-2. (C) Simple Human. $100.
-3. (R) Umbra….
-Read more »
+2. (C) Simple… Read more »

 Well, this is something new and exciting!
 It’s Smarter Alec’s very first guest post from Mari at Arcadian Home.
 Lot’s of great pics and ideas.
 Enjoy!
 Xo.
 Hi, everyone!
-It’s Mari here, from Arcadian Home blog, a great place to find home decor inspiration for everything from beautiful flush ceiling lights for the kitchen to colorful rugs for the floor….
-Read more »
+It’s Mari here, from Arcadian Home blog, a great place to find home decor inspiration for everything from beautiful flush ceiling lights for the kitchen to… Read more »

 The Serie UP 2000 pieces, designed by Gaetano Pesce for B & B Italia first appeared in 1969.
 This is the Up5 chair and ottoman, and if you ask me, it should only come in this stripe.
 I mean, this is ridiculous and amazing at the same time.
-From the designer: The ottoman ball is tethered to the “feminine” shaped chair,… Read more »
+From the designer: The ottoman ball is tethered… Read more »

 I know I suffer from hyperbole, but I was given a belated holiday gift last night from my dear friend and it really is the coolest gift I’ve ever received: A Lumio Book Light.
 Every step of receiving the gift was like walking the rooms of Sleep No More.

 I find a scented candle to be an integral part of home decor.
 Interior design should alight all of your senses, and for me, walking into a room that has a subtle and pleasing scent is like the (tuscan sage) icing on the cake.
-Now, smells can be subjective, but I find that staying away from heavy floral scents (that… Read more »
+Now, smells can be subjective, but I find that staying away… Read more »

 Elizabeth Lyons of Lyons Glass is a remarkable artist.
 She’s a sculptor and she also works in glass (she is founder and director of More Fire Glass Studio up in Rochester).
-She makes free-form glass flowers that adorn light fixtures, and other object d’art that are all sensual in form and lovely to the eye.
-But it’s her large scale… Read more »
+She makes free-form glass flowers that adorn light fixtures, and other object d’art that are all sensual in form and lovely to the eye….
+Read more »

 Here’s a post I wrote for the fabulous LA store Modernica.
 It’s about the great Danish artist and designer Bjorn Wiinblad.
 His work filled my home growing up and is fully represented in my home now.
 He really plays a huge role in my design aesthetic.
 You can read the full post HERE.
 Xo.

 Things get dropped, or knocked or bumped all the time.
 Sometimes they crack, or smash or break.
 When it’s something you love, it’s tragic.
 But, when it’s not easily repaired, I am NOT a fan of gluing it back together and then keeping what is essentially damaged goods just for the sake of sentimentality.
-I know it sounds harsh, but… Read more »
+I… Read more »

 This has nothing to do with decor, but here’s a fun, if not sassy piece we wrote on artist Richie Culver for Un-Titled Project Magazine.
 The magazine is a big, sexy, sometimes NSFW glossy, so go out and buy it!
 This issue was all about sex, hence the rather risque questions.
 Enjoy!

 I find myself talking a lot with people about clutter and honoring one’s history.
 People often keep inherited items from loved ones, simply because they feel too guilty to throw the items away.
-Worse yet, they are often shoved in the back of a closet or forgotten in a box in the basement.You don’t honor anyone if you are using… Read more »
+Worse yet, they are often shoved in the back of a closet or forgotten in a box in the basement.You don’t honor… Read more »

 Every time I go to the Met, I get a little thrill before heading inside by looking up at the building directly across the street.
-The building at 1001 Fifth Avenue, built by famed architect Philip Johnson’s firm in the 70s, has an odd and often criticized facade that not only stretches beyond the building’s roof, it is blatantly propped… Read more »
+The building at 1001 Fifth Avenue, built by famed architect Philip Johnson’s firm in the 70s, has an odd and often criticized facade that not only stretches beyond the building’s… Read more »

 I Make an inspiration-or mood-board when I feel I’m in a design rut.
 There is something Zen about flipping thru magazines, and cutting out the images that catch your eye.
 There is also great satisfaction in then tossing the magazines to make room for the new ones.
 A mood board lets you hone your taste.
-It allows you to see what… Read more »
+It… Read more »

 I first experienced Room Service when I lived in LA and would run off to Palm Springs for a little weekend fun.
 While the crazy pop style was a bit extreme for me at first, once in the land where Frank Sinatra and his Rat Pack went to chill, the furniture took on new meaning.
-Glossy lacquer and mirrored panels, pops… Read more »
+Glossy… Read more »